0 Series Shinkansen: 16-car YK sets

 The 16-car YK sets were operated by JR Central on the all-stations Kodama services.
 These sets had upgraded reserved seat cars with 2+2 seating employing 100 series style seats, but only one Green car per 16-car set.
-Standard seating was 3+2 in standard class, and 2+2 in Green cars.
+Standard seating was 3+2 in standard class and 2+2 in Green cars.

 The fleet was operated by JR Central on the Tokaido Shinkansen until the last units were withdrawn on 18 September 1999.
 In the last two months of service, they ran with "Arigatō 0 Series" stickers on the front ends.

 Interior

 12-car SK sets

 These 12-car SK sets based at Hakata Depot were operated by JR-West on Sanyo Shinkansen West Hikari services between Shin-Osaka and Hakata.
-Sets were formed of upgraded 5000 and 7000 subseries vehicles with improved seating, and buffet cars were refurbished with a special seating area.
+Sets were formed of upgraded 5000 and 7000 subseries vehicles with improved seating and buffet cars were refurbished with a special seating area.
 All standard class cars had upgraded 2+2 seating.
-The sets were recognizable externally by the addition of an extra thin blue line below the windows (similar to 100 series) and by the large "West" decals near the doors.
+The sets were recognisable externally by the addition of an extra thin blue line below the windows (similar to 100 series) and by the large "West" decals near the doors.
 Some sets originally included specially converted cinema cars, but these were withdrawn in 1996.
 Following the end of the West Hikari services on 21 April 2000, the remaining SK units were reformed into new 6-car R60 sets to replace unrefurbished sets on Sanyo Shinkansen Kodama services.

 4-car Q sets

-4-car Q sets were formed from March 1997 for use on Kodama shuttle services running between Hakata and Kokura/Hiroshima, and also for use on some Hakata-Minami Line duties.
-These sets had no Green car.
+4-car Q sets were formed from March 1997 for use on Kodama shuttle services running between Hakata and Kokura/Hiroshima, and on the Hakata-Minami Line.
+These sets had no Green car and are not newly built; instead, they are reformed from original sets.
+These sets were quickly reaching the end of useful lives, so the 100 series 4-car P sets replaced them from 2000 onwards.
 The last remaining unit was withdrawn in September 2001.
 Set Q3 remained as a static training set at Shin-Shimonoseki Station until 2009, when it was replaced by 100 Series set P2.